War on Christmas

 Any parent who teaches their children much of what is popular about Santa knows that they will eventually learn that it was all a lie.
 Lying is a sin and cannot be justified on biblical grounds.
 Have we bowed to cultural pressures to have our children conform to the ways of the world, or do we celebrate Santa so that Christ can be exalted?
 Rather than dealing with the root of sin against God, who is the definition of “good,” the “goodness” promoted by Santa finds its roots in the humanistic philosophy of behavior modification.

 As children grow, they will undoubtedly begin to hear others speaking of the mythical nature of Santa.
 They will ask and will expect an answer from the parents they have trusted.
-Since some may not wish to totally skirt the issue of Santa Clause (and it is difficult to do anyway), consider how it is possible to allow children to learn about the real St. Nicholas—and maybe even share in some of the fun of make-believe—while remaining honest with your children.
+Since some may not wish to totally skirt the issue of Santa Claus (and it is difficult to do anyway), consider how it is possible to allow children to learn about the real St. Nicholas—and maybe even share in some of the fun of make-believe—while remaining honest with your children.

 This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.
 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar, and His word is not in us.
 (1 John 1:5–10)

-Rather than offering a platform to chastise those with views contrary to this article, I hope you will think and pray about how to bring Christ the worship He is due during this season when we recognize His incarnation.
+Rather than offering a platform to chastise Christians with views contrary to this article, I hope you will think and pray about how to bring Jesus Christ the worship He is due during this season when we recognize His incarnation.
 Let us all make the Word of God the authority in our decisions about celebrating this, and every, holiday—giving God the glory He alone deserves.

 Help keep these daily articles coming.
 Support AiG.